snowplow/dbt-snowplow-media-player/README.md

 | snowplow_media_player_plays_by_pageview  | A view summarising media plays by media on a pageview level.                               |
 | snowplow_media_player_media_stats        | An aggregated table of media metrics on a media_id level.                                  |

+Please refer to the [dbt doc site][snowplow-media-player-docs-dbt] for details on the model output tables.

 # Join the Snowplow community

 We welcome all ideas, questions and contributions!